ApollonWrock/discord_mnbot/README.md

 NOTE: This is a preliminary release.
-The code has not be modfied to supprot a wide range of different coinsand explorer.
-Expect to do modifications on your own and structure changes until the official release.
+The code has not be modfied to support a wide range of different coins and api calls.
+Expect to do modifications and structure changes until the official release.

 # Install